What requirements must coffee comply with to be allowed on the European market?

 ‘Organic by default’ does not exist from the perspective of European authorities and buyers.
 This means that organic certification entails more than ‘naturally grown’ and pesticide-free.
 In order to market coffee as ‘organic’ on the European market, it must comply with EU legislation (2018/848) on organic production and labelling.
 Regulation EU 1235/2008 describes the implementing rules of the EU legislation for imports of organic products from third countries.

-In order to export your organic product, it is important that you issue your Certificates of Inspection (COIs) by control authorities prior to the departure of a shipment (Article 13 (2) EU 2020/25).
-If this is not done, your product cannot be sold as organic in the EU and will be sold as a conventional product.
-COIs can be completed by using the European Commission’s electronic Trade Control and Expert System (TRACES).
+Note that all organic products imported into the EU must have the appropriate electronic Certificate of Inspection (COI).
+These COIs must be issued by control authorities prior to the departure of a shipment.
+This requires you to get necessary information, such as importer address and TRACES number, first consignee, seal and vessel number of your container.
+If this is not done, your product cannot be sold as organic in the European Union and will be sold as a conventional product.
+COIs can be completed by using the European Commission’s electronic Trade Control and Expert System (TRACES), where you will also have to register as organic exporter.

 If you want to export to countries outside of the EU, check the required legislations by that country.
 For instance, Switzerland has its own Swiss Organic Law and the Organic Products Regulations 2009 apply in the United Kingdom.